jadu101/CVE/project_worlds_simple_web_based_chat_app_index_xss.md

 # XSS vulnerability from Project Worlds Simple Web Based Chat Application 1.0 (/index.php)
+## CVE-2024-10433

+> A vulnerability was found in Project Worlds Simple Web-Based Chat Application 1.0.
+It has been classified as problematic.
+This affects an unknown part of the file /index.php.
+The manipulation of the argument Name/Comment leads to cross site scripting.
+This vulnerability is uniquely identified as CVE-2024-10433.
+It is possible to initiate the attack remotely.
+Furthermore, there is an exploit available.
+The initial researcher advisory mentions different parameters to be affected which do not correlate with the screenshots of a successful attack.

 **Affected Project**: Simple Web Based Chat Application 1.0